tanvirul15/eazy-buy-client/README.md

 # Eazy Buy
-### Eazy Buy is a MERN stack eCommerce site with firebase authentication, dashboard and payment getway.
+### Eazy Buy is a MERN stack eCommerce site with firebase authentication and dashboard.

 **Features: **